Last Updated on

 - Hosting providers powered directly through renewable energy sources are the greenest providers.

-- GreenGeeks is the best eco–friendly provider overall.
+- GreenGeeks is the best eco–friendly provider for your website overall.

-- EcoHosting is the most eco-oriented hosting provider, but it has limited hosting options and data centers located exclusively in the U.K.
+- EcoHosting is the most eco-oriented hosting provider, but it has limited hosting plans and data centers located exclusively in the U.K.

 - REC and VER are not the only approaches hosting providers can take in helping the environment.
 Some providers have found ways to help the environment without relying on outside help.

-- Web hosting providers may not have access to renewable energy, but they should be held responsible if not compensating for their carbon footprint.
+- Web hosting providers may not have access to renewable energy, but the host should be held responsible if not compensating for their carbon footprint.

-- By choosing the right sustainable web host, you can help make this planet a cleaner place for all of us!
+- By making sure your website is hosted with the right sustainable web host, you can help make this planet a cleaner place for all of us!

 FAQs on the best green web hosts